They do what they say they do

-LibreOffice has an ever-growing list of features as it’s supported by the open-source developers community.
+LibreOffice has an ever-growing list of features as it’s supported by the open-source developer community.
 It comes with Writer to create Word-like documents, Calc to make spreadsheets, and Impress to design presentations.
 It also has tools to create diagrams and databases on your Mac.

 Best Video Editors For Mac

-iMovie is Apple’s own video editor that allows you to edit your pre-recorded videos on both your Mac and iOS devices.
+iMovie is Apple’s video editor that allows you to edit your pre-recorded videos on both your Mac and iOS devices.
 If you aren’t much into editing, its trailer feature should let you quickly make some basic videos on your machine.

 It supports 4K videos as well in your editing projects.